idaholab/moose/framework/doc/content/syntax/Physics/index.md

 ## Generating a traditional input from a Physics input

-By substituting the traditional [Problem](syntax/Problem/index.md) in your simulation for the [DumpObjectsProblem.md], you can generate the equivalent input using the traditional Kernel/BCs/etc syntax to an input using [Physics.md].
+By substituting the traditional [Problem](syntax/Problem/index.md) in your simulation for the [DumpObjectsProblem.md], you can generate the equivalent input using the traditional Kernel/BCs/etc syntax to an input using `Physics`.
 This is useful for debugging purposes.

 !alert note